 Adding carte blance “OR HUMAN POWERED VEHICLE OPERATOR” onto the existing ped rules a, b, and particularly the (new) e has unclear results because the idea of “crossing” a street on a bicycle isn’t defined.
 If a bicyclist is riding along a street — that’s ok, right? — he is going to “cross” other streets, and not in a crosswalk, nor should he.

-This should be cleared up by simply extending the R&D of pedestrians to bicyclists (and whomever else); but only when they’re operating as peds — as is done in the suggested language of the UVC, quoted above.
+This should be cleared up by simply extending the R&D of pedestrians to bicyclists (and whomever else); but only when they’re operating as peds — as is done in the suggested language of the UVC, quoted above — and eliminating the new subsection E.

 Sec.
 19-151. – Crossing a roadway AND PROHIBITED OPERATION.